takatoh/filtertree/README.md

 - `func` is a filter function that takes 2 arguments, source and destination file paths.
 - `src_dir_path` is a base directory path for source.
 - `dest_dir_path` is a base directory path for destination.
+- `overwrite` is a flag to overwrite destination files.

 `filtertree` function applies `func` to each file under `src_dir_path` directory tree and the same location under `dest_dir_path`.

+If `overwrite` is `True`, overwrite the destination files, Or not.
+Default to `False`.

 ## CLI tool `filtre`